 Chana masala can be refrigerated for up to 2 days.
 If you want to use it beyond 2 days, it can be frozen.
 It freezes well and stays fresh up to a couple of months in the freezer.
 So

 Chana (chickpeas) are rich in protein and fibre, which helps keep you full longer.
 They have no cholesterol.
-All of these factors make chickpeas one of the foods that help in weight loss.
+These factors make chickpeas one of the foods that help in weight loss.

-This recipe is healthy since it does not use saturated fats like butter, cream or coconut milk to thicken the gravy.
+This recipe for chole masala is healthy since it does not use saturated fats like butter, cream or coconut milk to thicken the gravy.

 What is chana masala served with?